Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 .

-A better option would be to use Terraform to build our infrastructure and then use Ansible for provisioning Jenkins / nginx.
+A better option would be to use Terraform to build our infrastructure and use Ansible to provision Jenkins / nginx.
 Geerling’s Ansible role would be perfect for something like this.

 Docker